 Policy

-Functional Neuromuscular Electrical Stimulation, Peripheral Subcutaneous Field Stimulation, Neuromuscular Electrical Stimulation, and Threshold Electrical Stimulation are considered investigational for all applications.
+Functional Neuromuscular Electrical Stimulation, Peripheral Subcutaneous Field Stimulation and Peripheral Nerve Stimulation, Neuromuscular Electrical Stimulation, and Threshold Electrical Stimulation are considered investigational for all applications.
 BCBSNC does not provide coverage for investigational services or procedures.

 NOTE: Other Electrical Stimulation Devices: